 How does your website convert visitors into leads?

 In this case, it’s crucial that you optimize your lead generation system.
 The best way to generate leads is to provide valuable data for your website visitors.
 If you can add a free download, like a guide, checklist or pricing guide, you will be able to capture more leads earlier in the buying cycle.

 Our site uses this same conversion strategy with a free guide to optimize and increase conversions.
 In fact, our conversion optimization guide can give you the chance to experience what a lead generation system looks like firsthand.
 With this in mind, don’t just download the guide for the sake of it -- make sure to look at each step of our lead generation system.

 To start, you need to test multiple options to see which one works the best.
 We call this A/B testing, split testing, or multivariate testing.
 It might sound technical, but the concept is very simple (more on this below).
-Machine learning is used to determine the most optimal way to turn more of your visitors into customers.
+Intelligent learning platforms can be used to determine the most optimal way to turn more of your visitors into customers.

 How does A/B testing improve conversion rates, leads, and sales?

-With A/B testing, the software will show half of your visitors (called Group A) one conversion funnel element.
-The other half (called Group B) will be shown a different version.
-This type of approach shows why A/B testing can also be called “split testing.”
+With A/B testing, the software will show half of your visitors (Group A) one conversion funnel element.
+The other half (Group B) are shown a different version.
+This type of approach can also be called “split testing.”